MESSY PLAY! Sensory Recipes to Teach Social Skills

 2. Slime

 The biggest thing to watch out for when making slime is adding too much contact solution and having it become too hard.
-Mix all ingredients first and then add the solution in little by little.
+Mix all ingredients first and then add the contact solution in little by little.

 3. Puffy Slime